 Proof of insurance and Financial Responsibility

 Having proof of insurance with you at all times safeguards you in the event the MVD hasn’t yet received a record of your coverage or a law enforcement officer pulls you over.

 The state requires insurance carriers to issue policyholders these cards.
 If you purchased a traditional insurance policy, this card won’t act as a sufficient proof of insurance; however, you still must keep it with you at all times.

 If this is your first time purchasing insurance for your motorcycle, your carrier will issue you an insurance binder.
 This binder acts as proof of insurance for 30 days― the time period during which the MVD is awaiting an electronic record of your coverage.

 Together, the bill of sale and insurance declaration page act as proof of insurance if you’ve just purchased the motorcycle and are waiting for the MVD to receive an electronic record of your coverage.

 If you have the option of self-insuring your motorcycle, the Office of Insurance and Safety Fire Commissioner will issue you a self-insured insurance information card and a certificate of self-insurance.
 Keep these documents with you at all times.

-- Up to six months of registration suspension.
+- A registration suspension.